-“Spring into Colour” Oil Pastel workshop with Laura Donaldson With Spring our artists took inspiration from the bright colours now returning to our landscape and create a vibrant art work with oil pastels in a relaxed and light hearted workshop.
-Explore the use of colour and texture to produce layered pieces which are deep rich and vivid.
+“Spring into Colour” Oil Pastel workshop with Laura Donaldson With Spring our artists took inspiration from the bright colours now returning to our landscape and created a vibrant art work with oil pastels in a relaxed and light hearted workshop.
+Exploring the use of colour and texture to produce layered pieces which are deep rich and vivid.

 “Raku Pottery Decorating” Workshop with Andrew Mason was a chance to discover the fascinating art and technique of Raku Pottery Firing in a day workshop with Andy Mason.
-The workshop will bring elements of surprise, light hearted fun and thoughtful artistic expression.
-Create your own unique pottery from the dramatic “live” kiiln firing resulting in sblte tones, vivid colours or metallic surface effects.
+The workshop brought elements of surprise, light hearted fun and thoughtful artistic expression.
+Participants created their own unique pottery from the dramatic “live” kiiln firing resulting in sblte tones, vivid colours or metallic surface effects.

 Each year Melbourne Festival arranges workshops for children in local schools and with local young people funded by Sponsorship from local companies.
 The Melbourne Festival team feel that if children and young people are encouraged to take part in the arts at a young age they will develop a lifelong love of the Creative and Performing Arts.
 Each year Melbourne Festival organises workshops for children in local schools and with local young people.
 We also include performances aimed at children and young people in our performance programme.

 To celebrate all of the activities for children were based on Alice in Wonderland and we took Melbourne Through the Glass!
 Watch this space to see what we plan for 2015!

-July 2014 – Year Six at Melbourne Junior School and EVERYONE at Melbourne Infant School took part in a Fantasy Landscapes workshop – inspired by C S Lewis’s Alice in Wonderland led by artist Laura Donaldson and a Mad Hatters Workshop with local milliner Joanne Rost.
+Mad Hatters July 2014 – Year Six at Melbourne Junior School and EVERYONE at Melbourne Infant School took part in a Fantasy Landscapes workshop – inspired by C S Lewis’s Alice in Wonderland led by artist Laura Donaldson and a Mad Hatters Workshop with local milliner Joanne Rost.
 All of the hats were made from recycled materials and the results were AMAZING!
 Year 5 at Melbourne Junior School had a VERY MESSY DAY making Mosaics to decorate a wall by the Melbourne Food Forest at Melbourne School’s.
 Everyone had a great day making a metre pumpkin, huge apples, giant sweetcorn and pea pods with peas the size of cabbages.